Utah Ski Archives

 The Utah Ski and Snowboard Archives celebrates the start of every ski season with a gala fundraiser called the Utah Ski Affair, held in Salt Lake City as the mountains are beginning to build their winter coats of snow.
 Skiers of all ages and all levels of expertise, as well as anyone interested in skiing, mingle and renew old acquaintances in a congenial atmosphere.
 A highlight of the evening comes with the honoring of that year’s History Makers, selected by the Utah Ski and Snow Archives Advisory Board, and the winner of the S.J.
 Quinney Award for outstanding service to skiing and the ski industry.

-Visit the new website for the Intermountain Ski Hall of Fame
+Visit the new Intermountain Ski Hall of Fame website

 Program Manager, Special Collections